capjamesg/visionscript/README.md

 The inspiration behind this project was to build a simple way of doing one-off tasks.

 Consider a scenario where you want to run zero-shot classification on a folder of images.
-With VisualScript, you can do this in two lines of code:
+With VisionScript, you can do this in two lines of code:

 ```
 In["./images"]
     Classify["cat", "dog"]
 ```

-VisualScript is not meant to be a full programming language for all vision tasks, rather an abstract way of doing common tasks.
+VisionScript is not meant to be a full programming language for all vision tasks, rather an abstract way of doing common tasks.

-VisualScript is ideal if you are new to concepts like "classify" and "segment" and want to explore what they do to an image.
+VisionScript is ideal if you are new to concepts like "classify" and "segment" and want to explore what they do to an image.

 ### Syntax

 The syntax is inspired by both Python and the Wolfram Language.
-VisualScript is an interpreted language, run line-by-line like Python.
+VisionScript is an interpreted language, run line-by-line like Python.
 Statements use the format:

 ```
 Statement[argument1, argument2, ...]